n3wscott/kubecon-eu-2018/Twitter.md

 # KubeCon EU 2018

-These are my notes for demo prep.
+These are my notes for Twitter demo prep.

 ### After Setup